Program in Pediatric Dentistry

 Admission Requirements

-Must have 4 letters of recommendation-one from a full-time pediatric dentistry faculty member.
-Must have passed NBDE Part I (if current dental student) and parts I and II (if graduate of dental school).
-Completion of supplemental Code of Conduct questions.
-Also a 2x2 photo should be submitted.
-Eligibility to sit for licensure.
+Applicants must have 4 letters of recommendation--one should be from a full-time pediatric dentistry faculty member.
+Must have passed NBDE parts I and II or the INBDE.
+Supplemental Code of Conduct questions in the PASS application must be completed.
+Must be eligible for state licensure.
+A 2x2 photo should be submitted.

 Program Strengths